Skip to content

 While email is often the most trustworthy tool for important company-wide updates, it can be helpful to leverage multiple channels to meet employees where they are.

-For example, employees who don’t work at a desk may find flyers or face-to-face meetings more effective.
-On the other hand, apps like Slack, Teams, or Google Chat might be more engaging and interactive for employees working on the computer or for those on the go.
+For example, employees who don’t work at a desk may find direct texts, flyers, or face-to-face meetings more effective.
+On the other hand, apps like Slack, Teams, or Google Chat might be more engaging and interactive for employees working on desktops.

-Occasionally, communication can only go so far—some employees may simply feel indifferent about their benefits or that they’re not worth the hassle.
-In these instances, it might be best to gamify benefits-related tasks, especially around open enrollment.
+Sometimes, communication can only go so far.
+In these instances, it might be best to incentivize benefits-related tasks, especially around open enrollment.

-By offering rewards like promotional giveaways or gift cards, administrators can incentivize employees to take advantage of company benefits, whether it’s signing up for health insurance or taking part in a wellness program.
+By offering rewards like giveaways, stipends, or gift cards, administrators can incentivize employees to take advantage of company benefits, whether it’s signing up for health insurance or taking part in a company initiative.

 4. Communicate Benefits Year-Round

-To ensure awareness doesn’t fizzle out once open enrollment is over, it’s imperative to continue communicating about benefits packages throughout the year.
+To ensure awareness doesn’t fizzle out once open enrollment is over, it’s imperative to continue making benefits central to your company's mission all year long.

 Combined with the valuable insight from employee feedback surveys, these strategies can help program administrators design better packages that not only include what employees need and want, but communicate it just as well.

-If you’re looking for more strategies to enhance your employee benefits program, reach out to our team at WellRight.
+If you’re looking for more strategies to enhance your employee benefits program, reach out to our experts.
 Our holistic approach and comprehensive wellness platform provides companies with a streamlined hub that offers easy, intuitive access to benefits information, incentives, employee engagement opportunities, and more.

 Related Resources